 - Tuscan Vegetarian Lasagne with Zucchini, Smoked Mozzarella and Bechamel

-Here’s the recipe for My Favorite Lasagna.
-If you try this recipe, I hope you’ll come back to leave a star rating and a comment.
+Here’s my favorite lasagna recipe.
+If you try this, I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

-A delicious recipe for lasagna with meat sauce and three cheeses.
+A great lasagna recipe with excellent meat sauce and three cheeses.

 - Prep Time: 20 mins